 Microsoft Bot Framework (free SDK, paid hosting) is the oldest credible player.
 Mature, deeply integrated with Azure and Microsoft 365.
 For SMBs, the complexity is overkill.

-Amazon Lex (pay-per-use, ~$0.00075 per request after free tier) is AWS's conversational AI platform.
+Amazon Lex (pay-per-use, ~$0.00075 per request after no-card preview) is AWS's conversational AI platform.
 Competitive for voice + text bots, expensive for low-volume text-only use cases.
 A small team with 5,000 messages a month pays ~$4/month; at 50,000 messages, it's $37/month.
 Worth it only if you're already on AWS.

-Dialogflow by Google ($0.002 per request, free tier up to 180 requests/minute) is similar to Lex — slightly cheaper, good integrations with Google Cloud.
+Dialogflow by Google ($0.002 per request, no-card preview up to 180 requests/minute) is similar to Lex — slightly cheaper, good integrations with Google Cloud.
 Same caveat: only makes sense if you're already on GCP.

 Which platform fits your situation?
 This table maps four decision variables to the options above.